microsoft/language-server-protocol/_specifications/specification-3-17.md

 	export const lspReservedErrorRangeStart: integer = -32899;

 	/**
+	 * A request failed but it was syntactically correct, e.g the
+	 * method name was known and the parameters were valid.
+The error
+	 * message should contain human readable information about why
+	 * the request failed.
+	 *
+	 * @since 3.17.0
+	 */
+	export const RequestFailed: integer = -32803;

+	/**
 	 * The server cancelled the request.
 This error code should
 	 * only be used for requests that explicitly support being
 	 * server cancellable.